 |Posted on 22 July, 2018 at 20:40|

-Metaphor gives us the ability to communicate experiences and feelings that may be difficult to talk about, too abstract or inaccessible to you for a variety of reasons.
-Embler (1966) in his book, ‘Metaphor and Meaning’, explained that metaphors, through stories, words, proverbs, symbols and objects offer a more precise sense of inner life, which consists of feelings, affections, thoughts and beliefs.
-In psychotherapy we can use metaphor as a treatment technique.
+Metaphor gives us the ability to communicate experiences and feelings that may be difficult to talk about.
+Embler (1966) in his book, ‘Metaphor and Meaning’, explained that metaphors, through stories, words, proverbs, symbols, and objects offer a more precise sense of inner life, which consists of feelings, affections, thoughts, and beliefs.
+In psychotherapy, we can use metaphor as a treatment technique.

 I hope you recognized that diving metaphor as a way to explain what I am trying to talk about here!

 So, what do you think?
 Have you used metaphor?
 Has it been helpful?